netdata/learn/docs/agent/contributing/style-guide.md

 -   [Capitalize words](#capitalization) at the beginning of sentences, for proper nouns, and at the beginning of document titles and section headers.
--   Use [second person](#second-person)â"you" rather than "we"âwhen giving instructions.
+-   Use [second person](#second-person)—"you" rather than "we"—when giving instructions.
 -   Use [active voice](#active-voice) to make clear who or what is performing an action.
 -   Always employ an [Oxford comma](#oxford-comma) on lists.